Identified Flying Objects – Ezekiel 1

 Reflection

-Ezekiel’s exotic vision reminds us that there is so much more around us than we could ever see or detect with our physical senses.
-The bedrock of all creation is the love of God, who will gladly reveal Himself to us in any of a number of ways if we seek Him, and He will gladly grant us the gift of wisdom if we ask.
+Ezekiel’s exotic vision reminds us that there is much more around us than we could ever see or detect with only our physical senses.
+The bedrock of all creation is the remarkable love of a caring God, who will gladly reveal Himself to us in any of a number of ways, if we seek Him.
+He will also grant us gifts, such the gift of wisdom, if we ask of Him.

-Lord, reveal Yourself to me and show me how high, deep, and wide Your love for me truly is.
-Thank you for going to the cross as my substitute, an eternal atonement for all of my sin.
-Raise me up and fill me with life, just as Jesus was raised to life from the dead.
-Grant me a holy wisdom and knowledge to guide my steps today.
-Help me to return your wonderful love back to You and to share it with those around me.
+Lord, continue to reveal Yourself to me to show me how high, deep, and wide Your love truly is.
+Thank you for going to the cross as my substitute, as an eternal atonement for all of my sin.
+By faith in You, raise me up and fill me with Your life, just as Jesus was raised to life by Your Holy Spirit from the dead.
+Grant me a holy wisdom and knowledge, and guide my steps today.
+Help me to reflect and return your wonderful love back to You, and to abundantly share it with those around me.
 In Jesus’ name we pray, Amen.